 Field-hunting tip

-Look in hydrothermal tin deposits country — that is the host setting where berndtite typically forms.
+Look in hydrothermal tin deposits country, the host setting where berndtite typically forms.
 If you start seeing cassiterite, stannite, pyrite in float, you are in the right ground.
 Field specimens usually show a platy crystals, massive habit, so train your eye for that shape before scanning the outcrop.